Cart

 Pressure Ratings and Flow Performance

 Both 2 piece and 3 piece stainless steel ball valves are available in a range of industrial pressure ratings.
 Pressure capability depends on the specific valve design, material, seat construction, connection type, and manufacturer specifications.
+For a detailed explanation of WOG ratings, PSI ratings, pressure-temperature limits, and valve pressure classifications, see our guide to Ball Valve Pressure Ratings Explained.

 Flow performance depends primarily on the valve port design rather than the number of body sections.
 A full port ball valve has a larger internal bore for reduced flow restriction.
 A standard port or reduced port ball valve has a smaller opening through the ball, which may be acceptable in applications where maximum flow capacity is not required.
+For more detail on port design, see our guide to Full Port Ball Valve vs Standard Port.
+Many industrial systems use full port valves to reduce turbulence and pressure loss across the valve body.

 Which Ball Valve Should You Choose?